proficiency/ascii_survivors/design.md

   * Ruleset changes, modifiers, and quests
 * Play with kb/m or gamepads
 * Several simple but hand-crafted levels
+#### Features:
+* Unique, upgradeable torch item, providing light in dark areas like caves or dungeons.
+Acquired early into the game.
+* Rest area including a campfire, where the player can heal, and a shop, where players can permanently upgrade their character and purchase items.

 ## Visuals
 * **ASCII graphics**